 Michelin-star chef Adam Newell and his wife Nicola run the award-winning Zibibbo restaurant.
 Expect citrus cured King salmon, homebaked bread and roasted olives.
 Mini platters are available for those who want to taste everything, and master classes are available for those who want to know how it’s done.

 Masu, an award-winning Japanese eatery in Auckland more than lives up to its hype.
-The flavours from the grill are unique combinations that are evocative and imaginative and the sashimi freshness is almost unparalleled.
+The flavors from the grill are unique combinations that are evocative and imaginative and the sashimi freshness is almost unparalleled.

 Completely tucked away from the rest of Hawke’s Bay, pick one of the hilltop suites at The Farm at Cape Kidnappers.
 Go on long rambles in the extensive grounds; sip sundowners from the infinity pool looking out to the coast or pamper yourself at the spa.

 Where better to relax than a cottage on a country estate?
-Offering farm-to-fork dining, the Wharekauhau Country Estate is a must visit for people who like the finer things in life.
+Offering farm-to-fork dining, the Wharekauhau Country Estate is a must-visit for people who like the finer things in life.

 Looking for the dreamiest views over Lake Taupo?
-You’ll find that at Acacia Cliffs, a funky boutique lodge, which offers astounding mountain views from its sundrenched decks.
+You’ll find that at Acacia Cliffs, a funky boutique lodge, which offers astounding mountain views from its sun-drenched decks.
 It’s the perfect base to head out and explore Taupo’s walks, take a gourmet picnic on a hike or enjoy a cruise on the lake.